Ulises-Rosas/DNA-Barcodes-BasicMetrics/README.md

 binomial.spp = vector('character')
 for(i in 1:length(whole.spp)){
         if(length(strsplit(whole.spp[i], '_')[[1]]) > 2){
-                next  ##eliminate all names whose structre are composed by more than 2 words }else if(strsplit(whole.spp[i], '_')[[1]][2] == "sp"){
+                next  ##eliminate all names whose structure are composed by more than two words }else if(strsplit(whole.spp[i], '_')[[1]][2] == "sp"){
                 next  ##eliminate all names composed with "sp" (i.e. just at genus-level identification) }else {